ahfhafh/471-api-Team-11/README.md

 # cpsc-471-api

 For read:
-1. Set request to GET and input URL: http://localhost/api/"table-name"/read.php replace "table-name" with the name of the table
+1. Set request to GET and input URL: http://localhost/api/"table-name"/read.php replace "table-name" with the name of the table.
 For example:
 ```
 http://localhost/api/item/read.php